Sanjay-Kumar-Git/Talent-pool-Search/README.md

      `[LINKEDIN]`, `[GITHUB]`).
    - Only this **scrubbed** text is sent to the AI model.
 The AI never sees raw contact details.
-3. **AI extraction** — the scrubbed text is sent to Gemini to extract skills, total years of experience, most recent job title, and location.
+3. **AI extraction** — the scrubbed text is sent to Groq to extract skills, total years of experience, most recent job title, and location.
 4. **Storage** — structured candidate data (contact details + AI-extracted fields) is stored in Supabase (PostgreSQL).
 The original uploaded files are